pingcap/docs-cn/system-variables.md

 - Default value: `0`
 - Range: `[0, 2147483647]`
 - Unit: Milliseconds
-- The maximum execution time of a statement in milliseconds.
+- The maximum execution time of a statement.
 The default value is unlimited (zero).

 > **Note:**
 >